 Albert Bel ([email protected]) received his BSc degree in telecommunications engineering (2007), the MSc degree in micro and nanotechnologies (2008), and a PhD in telecommunications and systems engineering (2012) from the Universitat Autònoma de Barcelona.
 In 2013 he joined the Network Technologies and Strategies (NeTS) group at the Universitat Pompeu Fabra, where he has been involved in different international and national research projects.
 His research interests are in the area of wireless sensor networks, mostly focused on the design of localization and tracking algorithms and medium access control protocols.

-Jorge Cordova is an undergraduate student doing his final degree thesis entitled Dynamic auto-cofiguration of WSNs based on data analytics.
+Jorge Cordova is an undergraduate student that has done his degree thesis entitled Dynamic auto-cofiguration of WSNs based on data analytics.